 A mass produced Mixup Cube.
-Part of a series of four similar puzzles.
 Compared with the "3x3x3"-variant three rings are further split up.

 This new derivative has 16 pieces on every ring instead of the 8 pieces of the original Mixup Cube.
 The variant named "4x4x4" has three rings further split up.

 The package was used for seven different puzzles: The four Mixup Plus-puzzles and the three Wormhole-puzzles.